isabella232/journeys.en/help/using/expression/expressionadvanced.md

 ![](../assets/journeyuc2_19.png)

 For more complex use cases, if you want to include the parameters of the data source in the main expression, you can define their values using the "params" keyword.
-See [](../expression/expressionfields.md).
+See [this page](../expression/expressionfields.md).